6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 They also evaluate the data from those sources by checking the publication’s date and reputation, plus potential biases.

-Red flags: If your writer cannot mention relevant sources like specialized real estate data platforms (e.g., CoStar, CBRE, JLL Reports, John Burns) and industry-specific news outlets (e.g., Commercial Property Executive, The Real Deal), it is a huge warning sign for you.
+Red flags: If your writer cannot mention one or two relevant sources of specialized real estate data (e.g., CoStar, CBRE, JLL Reports, John Burns, Commercial Property Executive, The Real Deal), it is a huge warning sign for you.

 If they offer a vague answer like “I use Google” and over-rely on news articles (some news publications lack credibility), that’s a red flag.